djeedai/bevy_rome/bevy_keith/README.md

 The primitives are saved as is in a "primitive buffer" (storage buffer), later indexed by a custom bitmask index containing the primitive offset and additional data.
 A single unified shader draws all kinds of primitives, allowing to draw an entire `Canvas` (and possibly multiple with dynamic batching, if the canvas is not saved) with a single draw call.

+Text rendering uses a custom text pipeline inspired by Bevy's own text pipeline, but storing all glyphs of all font sizes mixed into a shared atlas.
+This approach reduces the number of textures to bind, making it more likely that the entire drawing be rendered in a single draw call.
+Currently the text pipeline still uses pre-rastered glyphs, so may suffer from aliasing.

 ## Why

 Same as [🎨 Bevy Piet](../bevy_piet/), this allows easily drawing 2D graphics, and in particular UI widgets, with a higher-level API than the one Bevy proposes, and a lot more dynamism (animated controls like changing color on hover, adding a border on focus, drag-and-drop resizing, ...).

 Freeing ourselves from the Piet interface however allows a better integration with Bevy, and to limit the scope of the primitives supported to those of interest for UI, allowing for faster prototyping.

-Text rendering leverages Bevy's own `TextPipeline<T>`, and therefore shares the same texture atlases as regular text rendering (`Text` components).
-However, 📦 `bevy_keith` specializes it as `type KeithTextPipeline = TextPipeline<CanvasTextId>`, thereby mapping each text to an ID inside a canvas rather than to an `Entity` like the default Bevy text pipeline does.
-This allows drawing multiple texts per `Canvas` without having to spawn one `Entity` per text.

 ## Status